fedehub/rt2_assignment1/README.md

-# First Assignment of the Research Track 2 course - Sphinx  branch
+# Second Assignment of the Research Track 2 course - Sphinx  branch

 ## Table of contents
 - Index